leanprover-community/blog/posts/how-to-write-a-simproc.md

   -- Extract the natural number from the expression let_expr revRange m ← e | return .continue
-  -- Recover the natural number as a term of type `Nat` let some n ← Nat.fromExpr? m | return .continue let l := revRange n
+  -- Recover the natural number as a term of type `Nat` let some n := m.nat? | return .continue let l := revRange n
   -- Convert the list to an `Expr` return .visit <| Lean.toExpr l